briandrum/codes.forchagrin.com/_chapters/chapter-126-municipal-income-tax.md

-9. _(i)_ Gains from involuntary conversion, cancellation of indebtedness, interest on federal obligations, items of income already taxed by the State of Ohio from which the Municipality is specifically prohibited from taxing, and income of a decedent’s estate during the period of administration (except such income from the operation of a business).
+9. _(i)_ Gains from involuntary conversion, cancellation of indebtedness, interest on federal obligations, items of income already taxed by the State of Ohio from which the Municipality is specifically prohibited from taxing, and income of a decedent's estate during the period of administration (except such income from the operation of a business).

 10. _(j)_ Salaries, wages, commissions and other compensation and net profits,